-A. Employees shall be paid for all time worked in excess of eight (8) hours (or in excess of their regular workday if longer than eight (8) hours) in a workday at one and one-half times the base rate of pay.
-Employees covered under FLSA shall be paid for all time worked in excess of forty (40) hours in a workweek at one and one-half times the regular rate of pay; however, employees may elect compensatory time off at one and one-half hours off for each overtime hour worked.

-B. Any CTO accumulated in excess of eighty (80) hours by an employee covered under FLSA shall be taken off within the fiscal year in which it is earned.
-If the department head is unable to schedule sufficient time off during the fiscal year, the employees' accrual balance shall be reduced to eighty (80) hours and the payoff shall be made to the employee prior to the end of the fiscal year in which it was earned.
+- A. Employees incumbent in positions classified as Sergeant-Sheriff and Supervising D.A.
+Investigator shall be paid for all time worked in excess of eight (8) hours in a work day or forty (40) hours in a workweek at one and one-half times the regular rate of pay; however, employees may be granted, at the sole discretion of the department head, compensatory time off at one and one-half hours off for each hour worked. - B. Any CTO accumulated in excess of eighty (80) hours shall be taken off within the fiscal year in which it is earned.
+If the department head is unable to schedule sufficient time off during the fiscal year the employee's accrual balance shall be reduced to eighty (80) hours at the beginning of the next fiscal year and the employee paid for all hours reduced from his or her balance at the employee's applicable straight time rate in effect on the last full pay period in the outgoing fiscal year.

-In addition to the fiscal year end payout, a department head may authorize employees to reduce the accrued hours to eighty (80) hours on the first paycheck of December.
+In addition to the fiscal year end payout, a department head may authorize employees to reduce the accrued hours to eighty (80) on the first paycheck of December.
 The payout of compensatory time off may occur subject to it being offered (authorized) by the department head, in both December and June of any given fiscal year.